What is in this leaflet

 If you take too much (overdose)

-Symptoms of an overdose may include drowsiness, confusion, breathing difficulty, fits or convulsions.
+Symptoms of an overdose may include decrease in breathing and fits or convulsions.

 Things you must do